Explore Brno - The 10 Best Attractions for First-Time Visitors

 8. Mährentorget and the equestrian statue

 The Moravian Square (Moravské náměstí) is one of Brno's largest squares and here you will find not only the stately St Thomas Church and the palatial Moravian Gallary, but also the equestrian statue of Jost of Moravia.
-Not many tourists care who Jost was and why he rides a horse.
-I have probably never seen a statue that so many tourists have left giggling.
-This statue may look like a completely ordinary statue from the side, but the statue has a somewhat equivocal secret.
-What it is?
-I will neither tell you nor (God forbid) show it in pictures.
-It must be a secret that you can discover for yourself when you come here for a visit.
+Not many tourists stop to wonder who Jost was—or why he’s on horseback.
+Yet I’ve probably never seen a statue that has made so many people giggle.
+From a distance, it may look like any ordinary statue, but it hides a rather cheeky secret.
+What is it?
+I won’t tell you, and (heaven forbid) I won’t show it in pictures.
+That’s a secret you’ll have to discover for yourself when you visit.

 Moravian Square - Brno